-PHOENIX — The Arizona Senate has passed a bill shielding the names of lottery winners for 90 days after they claim their prize.
+PHOENIX — The Arizona House has joined the Senate in passing a bill shielding the names of lottery winners for 90 days after they claim their prize.

 Republican Sen. John Kavanagh says his proposal is designed to give big winners time to get financial advice and make security arrangements.

 Kavanagh pushed a bill in 2013 that would grant lottery winners anonymity forever, but it didn't pass.

 The House approved Senate Bill 1047 on a 48-11 vote Wednesday.
 The bill passed the Senate on a 28-1 vote last month.